 We pay our non-employee directors an annual retainer for board and committee service.
 The annual retainers are targeted so that total cash compensation approximates the 50th percentile of the peer companies listed in the "Compensation Discussion and Analysis -Process" section on page 23.
 The payment schedule applicable to board and committee service is described more fully in the chart below.
-Beginning in fiscal 2012, we made retainer payments to non-employee directors in two semi-annual payments paid in advance.
+We make retainer payments to non-employee directors in two semi-annual payments paid in advance.
 These payments are pro-rated in the event a director joins the board mid-term.